Last Updated on March 15, 2021 by Julia Wilson

 Cats are a desert-dwelling animal whose water intake was mostly obtained via the food they eat and not via water consumption.
 As a result, the cat’s kidneys evolved to conserve water by concentrating the urine.
 Concentrated urine contains high levels of waste products.

-You may have noticed when you go to the toilet on a morning, your urine is quite dark, as you drink during the day, the colour of the urine becomes paler as it is less concentrated.
+You may have noticed when you go to the toilet in the morning, your urine is quite dark, as you drink during the day, the colour of the urine becomes paler as it is less concentrated.
 Urine specific gravity (USG) is a measurement of urine concentration compared to that of pure water.
 Normal USG in cats is between 1.001 to >1.085 while in humans it is 1.010 to 1.030.

 The characteristic ammonia odour develops when an enzyme (urease) producing bacteria break down urea in cat urine which releases ammonia into the environment.

-Feline is a sulphur-containing amino acid, 2-amino-7-hydroxy-5,5-dimethyl-4-thiaheptanoic acid which is regulated by testosterone, a hormone which is mainly produced by the testicles.
+Feline is a sulphur-containing amino acid, 2-amino-7-hydroxy-5,5-dimethyl-4-thiaheptanoic acid which is regulated by testosterone, a hormone that is mainly produced by the testicles.
 It is thought to be a precursor of cat pheromones and may play a role in territorial marking and acts as a conspecific recognition and reproduction.
 Females and neutered males produce much less felinine than the tomcat and levels are undetectable in kittens of any sex.

-Feline is odourless however it develops the characteristic catty odour during degradation of felinine which generates pyruvic acid and ammonia.
-During the second stage of decomposition, thiols are created, which is the same compound which gives skunk spray its foul odour and is often added to natural gas to make it easier to detect a gas leak.
+Feline is odourless however it develops the characteristic catty odour during the degradation of felinine which generates pyruvic acid and ammonia.
+During the second stage of decomposition, thiols are created, which is the same compound that gives skunk spray its foul odour and is often added to natural gas to make it easier to detect a gas leak.